-The Audit Committee, in addition to what is stated above, is tasked with quality assurance of the company's financial reporting and maintaining regular contact with the company's auditors.
+7. The Audit Committee, in addition to what is stated in the corporate governance report, is tasked with quality assurance of the company's financial reporting and maintaining regular contact with the company's auditor.
 The result of the traffic light review and a summary of audit reports from Ratos by the auditor elected by the Annual General Meeting are reported to the Audit Committee.
 In conjunction with the audited quarterly accounts and in the annual accounts the Audit Committee has a meeting with Ratos's auditor.